Systems programming and data structures meet to make instant collision-checking.

 }

 Unfortunately, even with some extra engineering work, our construction times for the tree still sucked.
 I even tried transforming the recursive construction procedure into a stack-based iterative one.
-At the end of the day, the core problem is simply algorithmic: if the average affordance-set size is a, and there are n points, construction takes roughly O(kna) time for sufficiently large a.
-In most cases, a grows with n, so it could perform as slowly as O(kn2) in some clouds.
+At the end of the day, the core problem is simply algorithmic: if the average affordance-set size is , and there are points, construction takes roughly time for sufficiently large .
+In most cases, grows with , so it could perform as slowly as in some clouds.
 For a cloud with a few hundred thousand points, that's completely untenable.

 Filter feeders